foundriesio/dm-ak-nano-mcuxpresso/README.md

 API explicitly.
 If that integration is to be used, the factory need to be configured first.

-First the FoundriesFactory that has been registered with EdgeLock 2GO.
-Contact [Foundries.io support team|https://foundriesio.atlassian.net/servicedesk/customer/portal/1/group/1/create/3].
+First the FoundriesFactory needs to be registered with EdgeLock 2GO.
+This should be requested to the [Foundries.io support team](https://foundriesio.atlassian.net/servicedesk/customer/portal/1/group/1/create/3).

 Once that initial configuration is done, this is the expected output of the `fioctl el2g status` command: